About Jiquilillo & The Rancho

 Temperatures typically stay in the high 80’s mid 90’s throughout the day; in the evenings temperatures rarely dip below mid 60’s.
 Thanks to our coastal location we have the benefits of the refreshing sea breeze, and the ocean is always at hand to cool off.

-Origins of Rancho Esperanza in Jiquilillo
+Origins of Rancho Esperanza

 The idea for Rancho Esperanza was born when Nathan Yue came to Jiquilillo as a volunteer in 2001.
 He lived and worked here for a year as a health promoter with a project funded by a small NGO.
 He worked alongside local health worker, Doña Francisca, and the community members of Jiquilillo to build wells, latrines, coordinate beach clean ups, and provide basic health and hygiene education.